- About the shop

 You can never have enough volunteers!
 We currently have a dedicated core team but still need more assistance, especially for the latter parts of the weekdays and Saturdays.
 Ideally, we need between 50-60 volunteers to make the opening hours sustainable.

 Many community shops offer work experience or work placements to disadvantaged people within the community who may be finding it difficult to get a job, especially young adults and people with physical or learning difficulties.
-This is just another way to support and benefit our village and the Management Committee will be looking at possibilities to make this happen once we have been trading for a few months, through the use of shop profits and/or external funding.
+This is just another way to support and benefit our village and the Management Committee continue to look at possibilities to make this happen, through the use of shop profits (when available) and/or external funding.

 Deliveries to and from the shop